EOLab-HSRW/drones/development/operational-setup.md

 [[toc]]

-## Create New Firmware Config
+## Flash Latest Firmware

+In case that the drone is already in our [catalog](https://drones.eolab.de/#drones), make sure to flash the latest version of the firmware, you can follow the page [How to Flash Firmware](https://drones.eolab.de/common-operational-manual/flash-firmware.html) for more information.

-The first step is to create the minimal functional set of file required to generate the firmware, please follow [Add a new firmware](https://github.com/EOLab-HSRW/drones-fw/blob/main/add.md) to integrade the drone into our pipeline.
+If the plan is to integrate the drone into the catalog, the first step is to create the minimal functional set of file required to generate the firmware, please follow [Add a new firmware](https://github.com/EOLab-HSRW/drones-fw/blob/main/add.md) to integrade the drone into our pipeline.

 Why building the firmware from source ?
 - Granular control on the firmware generation